Phnom Penh City Guide

 Being on a Vegan diet won’t be a difficult thing.

-Head to The Vegetarian at Street 19 and try their delicacies ranging between $2-$4.
+Head to The Vegetarian at Street 19 and try their cuisine ranging from $2-$4.

-Try some Indian cuisine at Dosa Corner at 51 Street .
-The prices range between $1.5-$4.
+Try some Indian cuisine at Dosa Corner at 51 Street.
+It costs between $1.5-$4.

-Cambodian or Anchor beer at small local shops for around 50 Cents a can, spend a little more and you can enjoy the informal bar seating outside the mini-mart.
-Alternatively, walk up to the riverside for happy hours.
-FCC (Foriegn Correspondent’s club) is a must visit.
-Its housed in a colonial gem with great views and cool breezes.
-Happy hours are 5pm to 7pm and 10pm to midnight, or head to Khmer beer garden for a jug (around $2) with free peanuts.
+Cambodian or Anchor beer at small local shops costs around 50 Cents a can.
+If you spend a little more and you can enjoy the informal bar seating outside the mini-mart.
+Alternatively, visit the riverside for happy hours.
+FCC (Foreign Correspondent’s Club) is a must-visit.
+It is a colonial gem with great views and cool breezes.
+Happy hours are from 5 pm to 7 pm and 10 pm to midnight, or head to Khmer beer garden for a jug (around $2) with free peanuts.

-If you are looking to spend a day beyond the chaotic Phnom Penh, then consider travelling to Tonle Bati.
-Tonle Bati is a small lake and a popular fishing spot about 30 km south of Phnom Penh.
+If you are looking to spend a day beyond the chaotic Phnom Penh, then consider traveling to Tonle Bati.
+It is a small lake and a popular fishing spot about 30 km south of Phnom Penh.